domin11c/petsim99-auto-fishing/README.md

 # Usage
 - Make sure the Roblox window is maximized
+- Set Graphics Quality to 1
-- Change the camera angle to top-down
+- Move the camera angle to top-down
 - Click on the water
 - Run the program with this command & back to roblox
 ```sh